 HEC Global Learning Centre, based in London, promotes the values, aims and principles of global learning through all areas of education.
 Working to support schools in Tower Hamlets and across London, we work collaboratively and as a part of wider networks, to develop global learning in schools and communities.
-The Tower Hamlets Linking Project began in Summer Term 2018, with our first full linking year being the academic year 2018-19.
-This school year, 2019/2020 will be our second year we have a fabulous 18 classes involved in linking this year.
+The Tower Hamlets Linking Project began in Summer Term 2018 and we now near the end of our second full academic year of successful linking.

 Our work at HEC Global Learning Centre focuses on local action for justice and sustainability in an increasingly interconnected globe.
 We work within and between schools to create collaborative, creative spaces where such action and conversation is led by children.
 Linking schools to this end has enhanced our practice, so that schools actually work together towards a common goal, rather than working in silos.

 We are delighted to be continuing the Tower Hamlets Linking Project, with nearly 400 local children and their teachers benefitting from the work.
 Our programme links a range of settings including infant and nursery children, primary pupils and special needs students.
 The idea for linking special schools with mainstream schools came about as a result of discovering a hate crime statistic in Tower Hamlets –in 2017, 27 crimes were committed against disabled people.
 We felt that we must respond to this statistic positively and constructively, hence the idea to link schools.
-Our linking is going from strength to strength and we are excited to be engaging even more special needs students and teachers in the 2019-20 academic year
+Our linking is going from strength to strength and we were excited to be engaging even more special needs students and teachers this academic year.

 Furthermore, we recently learned that there is an increase in applications to mainstream schools from special needs students.
 Teachers in mainstream schools would therefore benefit from the knowledge and expertise of teachers who work with special needs children.
 Learn more about our special schools linking here.